ascend4/ascend4/A4SQP.md

 ## Implementation Staging

-Recommended staging:

-1. Define `A4SqpProblemView`, callbacks, metadata, result, and diagnostic structures.
+The original staging plan has been overtaken by the ASCEND-native prototype.
+The actual implemented order was:

+1. Add the A4SQP build skeleton and ASCEND solver registration.
+2. Build an ASCEND-native problem view directly from `slv_system_t`.
-2. Add standalone tests that validate bounds, sparsity, callback calls, Jacobian values, and metadata identity.
+3. Add native CUnit tests for registration, view construction, row-bound mapping, Jacobian values, scaling, and progress callbacks.
-3. Spike a HiGHS QP solve from a hand-built QP with step variables and elastic slacks.
+4. Spike a HiGHS QP solve from a hand-built QP with step variables and elastic slacks.
-4. Implement a minimal standalone elastic SQP loop on small C test problems.
-5. Add a read-only ASCEND adapter that builds and dumps `A4SqpProblemView` without solving.
-6. Compare the ASCEND adapter's dimensions, bounds, residuals, Jacobian sparsity, and Jacobian values against the existing IPOPT path.
-7. Enable ASCEND solve calls through the same core.
-8. Add ASCEND diagnostics and visualisation.

-The staging principle is: standalone core first, ASCEND adapter early, one shared problem representation throughout.
+5. Connect the ASCEND problem view to an elastic HiGHS QP assembly layer.
+6. Add `slv_iterate` and `slv_solve` over the same SQP major-iteration path.
+7. Add L1 merit line search, BFGS step Hessian, convergence checks, progress reporting, and failure diagnostics.
+8. Add exact objective and exact constrained Hessian experiments, sparse Hessian passing, multiplier smoothing, `AUTO` promotion gates, and constrained trust-region retries.
+9. Grow the native test suite around reduced benchmark `.a4c` cases.

+The revised staging principle is: keep the ASCEND-native path green while gradually separating solver-neutral pieces.
+A standalone ABI should wait until the problem-view boundary, result/diagnostic structures, and warm-start state are less volatile.